-When Herod the Great, the vicious ruling king, heard of this inquiry, he was intensely disturbed.
-He gathered together leading Hebrew dignitaries and inquired as to precisely where the Christ child had been born.
+When Herod the Great heard of this inquiry, he was intensely disturbed.
+The vicious ruling king gathered together leading Hebrew dignitaries and inquired as to precisely where the Christ child had been born.
 Basing their information on a prophecy in the book of Micah, the scholars replied that the baby was to be born in Bethlehem of Judea.

 Matthew’s record continues: